tisba/fritz-tls/README.md

 These are some things I'd like to to in the future:

-* implement FRITZ!Box authentication for user name and password
 * add validation for private keys and certificate before uploading
 * set up Travis and use [GoReleaser](https://github.com/goreleaser/goreleaser) to build and publish builds
 * allow password protected private keys